shakhawat-khan/shakhawat-khan/README.md

 #### App and Backend Developer
 ![App and Backend Developer ](https://pbs.twimg.com/profile_banners/1299117956316626946/1598909525/1080x360)

 I'm Shakhawat from Bangladesh, and I do  App and database Development.
 I really enjoy learning languages and frameworks like Flutter , as well as work in Django.
-I also enjoy Backend an Dev ops in general.
+I also enjoy Backend and Dev ops in general.

 Skills: FLUTTER / DART / DJANGO / PYTHON / JS